 It appears some confusion exists about the relationship between umami and monosodium glutamate (MSG).
 Are they similar?
 Where did umami come from?
 Does MSG have umami flavor?
 Inquiring minds want to know.

 If you are a bit perplexed, we’d like to help.
-To do so, I’ve looked back at the blogs posted on MSGdish.com over the past few years.
-From there, I excerpted a few statements that are educational, even though they may be a bit repetitive, but repetition can be good.
+To do so, we’ve looked back at blogs posted on MSGdish.com and excerpted a few statements that are educational.
 So here we go!

 The Discovery of Umami

 Over a hundred years ago, Professor Kikunae Ikeda of Tokyo Imperial University wondered what made kelp broth taste so good.
 He recognized that, “There is a taste which is common to asparagus, tomatoes, cheese and meat but which is not one of the four well-known tastes of sweet, sour, bitter and salty,” and set out to figure out what it was.
-He discovered that glutamate, an amino acid made by many plants and animals, was the source of this distinctive taste, and named the flavor “umami.”
+He discovered that glutamate, an amino acid made by many plants and animals, was the source of this distinctive taste, and named the flavor “umami,” meaning “pleasant savory taste” in Japanese.
 He was able to isolate the glutamate from the seaweed and began to sell the crystallized form as a seasoning called Ajinomoto (which means “the essence of taste” in Japanese).
-He later realized it was easier to get the glutamate by fermenting plants and began making it that way.
-This seasoning to provide umami flavor is still widely used today, although most Americans have not heard of Ajinomoto® (umami seasoning) because they call it MSG (monosodium glutamate).
+He later realized it was easier to get the glutamate by fermenting plants such as sugar cane or tapioca, and began making it that way.
+This seasoning, which provides umami flavor, is still widely used today, although most Americans have not heard of Ajinomoto (umami seasoning) because it is commonly referred to as MSG (monosodium glutamate).

 More from “MSG: The Tale of a Castaway in the Middle of an Umami Movement” by Theresa Hedrick, MS, RD

-In humans, glutamic acid is a non-essential amino acid in that the body is capable of producing its own glutamic acid and not dependent upon getting it from food.
+In humans, glutamic acid is a non-essential amino acid, in that the body is capable of producing its own glutamic acid and not dependent upon getting it from food.
 But don’t let the term “non-essential” lead you astray.
 Glutamic acid is vital for metabolism and brain function.
-Our bodies need it in order to function.
+Our bodies need it to function properly.
 MSG is the sodium salt of glutamic acid and becomes sodium glutamate.
-Our bodies recognize it identically to free glutamate in food.
-Foods such as beef, tomatoes, aged cheeses and soy sauce contain the same glutamate that is in MSG.
-The glutamate in foods and MSG are the same.
-As an ingredient that adds umami flavor to food, MSG has been long used and is common all over Asia and to a smaller extent in the West, in different sauces and preparations.
+Our bodies recognize it identically to free glutamate in foods such as beef, tomatoes, aged cheeses, and soy sauce, which contain the same glutamate that is in MSG.
+The glutamate in foods and MSG is the same.
+As an ingredient that boosts the umami flavor of food, MSG has long been used as a tabletop seasoning and is common all over Asia, and to a smaller extent in the West, in different sauces and preparations.
 It dissolves easily and does not overpower other flavors, which makes it a useful food ingredient.

 More from “MSG is Truly Umami Seasoning” by Mary Lee Chin, MS, RD